-In early 2013, after two decades of economic stagnation, Prime Minister Shinzo Abe unveiled a comprehensive economic policy package to sustainably revive the Japanese economy while maintaining fiscal discipline.
+Since coming to power in late 2012, Prime Minister Shinzo Abe and his government unveiled a comprehensive policy package to revive the Japanese economy from two decades of deflation, all while maintaining fiscal discipline.
 This program became known as Abenomics.

 Abenomics keeps boosting Japan’s economy